Where to See Impressive Holiday Lights in Philadelphia (and Nearby)

 Reindeer, snowmen, Snoopy, Mickey, and more grace the yard of the Plummer family in Chester County.
 The “West Chester Griswolds,” as the family calls itself, take a page from the National Lampoon movies with their elaborate display.

-More than 130,000 lights cover their front yard, and the display even extends into their backyard.
-If you tune your radio to 87.9FM, you can see the lights moving in time with the music approximately every 15 minutes starting at 5:00 pm every night.
+More than 135,000 lights cover their front yard, and the display even extends into their backyard.
+If you tune your radio to 87.9FM, you can see the lights moving in time with the music approximately every 15 minutes from 4:45pm-9:45pm Monday through Thursday and until 10:15pm Friday through Sunday.
 On Monday through Thursday nights, you can walk around the property to get an up-close look at their displays (weekends are drive-by only).
+As a bonus, kids can leave their letters for Santa in a mailbox by the driveway.

 Chrostowskis’ in Hatboro